sebapersson/PEtab.jl/docs/src/tutorials/sciml/pre_simulate.md

 nothing # hide
 ```

-Note that when the ML-model is provided as a `MLModel`, the id should be used in
-`PEtabMLParameter`.
-Given this, the `PEtabModel` and associated `PEtabODEProblem` are
-created as usual:
+Given this, the `PEtabModel` and associated `PEtabODEProblem` are created as usual:

 ```@example 1
 petab_model = PEtabModel(